-The Camel community announces the immediate availability of Camel 3.3.0, a new minor release with 149 new features, improvements and fixes.
-Please read our Camel 3.x upgrade guide that describes how to upgrade Camel 3.2 applications to Camel 3.3.
+The Camel community announces the immediate availability of Camel 3.20.1, a patch release with 14 fixes and improvements.
 The artifacts are published and ready for you to download from the Central Maven repository.
 For more details please take a look at the release notes.
 Many thanks to all who made this release possible.
 On behalf of the Camel PMC, Gregor Zurowski

 Apache Camel 4 is on the way for 1st half in 2023.
 The need for Camel 4 is mainly driven by Java open source projects migrating from javax to jakarta APIs and to keep up with popular runtimes such as Spring Boot and Quarkus.
 Primary Goals Migrate from javax -> jakarta (JEE 10) Java 17 as minimum Spring Framework 6 Spring Boot 3 Quarkus 3 Release Goals Release only what is ready (JEE10 / Java17) This means that Camel components that are not ready (yet) will be dropped in a release until they are ready.

 It’s the time of the year when we take a look back at 2022, and compile a brief summary (by numbers) of the Apache Camel project(s).
 Camel 2022 in Numbers Number of Camel Core releases in 2022: 19 Number of Camel Quarkus releases in 2022: 15 Number of Camel K releases in 2022: 11 Number of Camel Kafka Connector releases in 2022: 4 Number of commits in 2022: 6162